OLD AGE HOME :

 This was the premier facility of the society that was set up in 1989.
 Current strength of the home is 25 members.
 Nutritious food cooked hygienically and weekly medical checkups are the basic services rendered.
 Spiritual books and periodicals are also provided.
 A solar powered hot water utility, television with a CD player and an annual outing are some of the facilities available.

-Ancient times followed the principal of Vanaprastha, which emphasizes on the necessity of handing over the responsibilities to the next generation and gradually withdrawing oneself from the world.
-Passing the responsibilities to somebody after preparing them to take up the same was the right approach for a healthy society which made sure no one was denied their share of opportunities.
-The concepts of Vanaprasthana has in modern times converted into Old age home, which is providing the right kind of relaxing atmosphere to the inmates to lead their retirement life in peace.
+Ancient times, people followed the principle of Vanaprastha, which emphasizes the necessity of handing over the responsibilities to the next generation and gradually withdrawing oneself from the worldly desires.
+Passing the responsibilities to next generation, after preparing them was the right approach for a healthy society, and this ensured no one is denied their share of opportunities.
+The concepts of vanaprastha in modern times, converted into old age home, which provides the right kind of relaxing atmosphere to the inmates to lead their retirement life in peace.

 Health issues are of major concern for every senior citizen, irrespective of their social or economic background.
 Medical camps are conducted regularly to monitor the overall health conditions of the inmates.
-Medicines are provide free of cost.
+Medicines are provided free of cost.
 These health camps are aimed at addressing the medical issues with utmost care.
-The organization has two 24/7 in house nurse dedicated to taking care of the inmates.
+The organization has two 24/7 in-house nurses dedicated to taking care of the inmates.

-The old age home is works as a compliment to the orphanage.
+The elderly women are completely abandoned by their children who don’t wish to stay in contact with their parents.
+The inmates are taken care completely by the old age home.
+The organization takes care of all the rituals after the demise of the inmate.
+The old age home works as a compliment to the orphanage.
 Children and the ladies live in complete harmony with each other as a family celebrating all the moments of life.
 The resident children treat these elderly persons as their grandparents and move with them freely.

 Our Typical Day :